bge1234/html-css-beautifier/README.md

 CSS todo:
-- Take command line arguments.
+- Replace inconsistent cases of classes and IDs.

 The HTML beautifier does the following things:
 - Correct indentation.